Spectral density

 However this article concentrates on situations in which the time series is known (at least in a statistical sense) or directly measured (such as by a microphone sampled by a computer).
 The power spectrum is important in statistical signal processing and in the statistical study of stochastic processes, as well as in many other branches of physics and engineering.
 Typically the process is a function of time, but one can similarly discuss data in the spatial domain being decomposed in terms of spatial frequency.

 Units

 In physics, the signal might be a wave, such as an electromagnetic wave, an acoustic wave, or the vibration of a mechanism.
-The power spectral density (PSD) of the signal describes the power present in the signal as a function of frequency, per unit frequency.
-Power spectral density is commonly expressed in watts per hertz (W/Hz).
+The power spectral density (PSD) of the signal describes the power density of the signal as a function of frequency.
+Power spectral density is commonly expressed in the SI unit watt per hertz (W/Hz).